-National Sorry Charlie Day is observed each year on April 6.
-This day encourages us to think about the times we have been rejected.
-Whether we’ve been rejected by a sweetheart or by a college, a prospective employer or by the bank for a loan, we’ve all been refused.
-National Sorry Charlie Day also gives us an opportunity to reflect on how we survived the rejection and what we learned from it.
+National Sorry Charlie Day on April 6th each year encourages us to view rejection from a different perspective.
+It’s a day to think about the times we have been rejected.
+Whether we’ve been rejected by a sweetheart or a college, a prospective employer or the bank for a loan, we’ve all been refused.
+The day also gives us an opportunity to reflect on how we survived the rejection and what we learned from it.

 Do you remember Charlie the Tuna?
 He was often rejected but would keep going with a smile.
 “Sorry, Charlie” became closely associated with StarKist and was also a successful American catchphrase.
 Charlie never let rejection stop him.
 Do not let it stop you!

 Make a list of the times you’ve been turned down.
 Each time you may have taken a different path or learned something new.
 How did you overcome the rebuff?

 Share your best rejection stories using #NationalSorryCharlieDay to post on social media.